 What is Glaucoma?

 Glaucoma is a condition that is commonly caused by a higher than normal pressure inside the eye.
-This can potentially affect the optic nerve, located in the back of the eye, and lead to vision loss if left untreated.
+This can potentially affect the optic nerve, located in the back of the eye, and can lead to vision loss if left untreated.
 It usually occurs when fluid builds up in the front part of your eye.
-That extra fluid increases the pressure in your eye, damaging the optic nerve.
+The extra fluid increases the pressure in your eye, damaging the optic nerve.

 Glaucoma can be detected through tests and managed by an ophthalmologist.